 The Truth About Substances

 In the movies, on TV, and even on social media, drinking alcohol and using substances is often portrayed as a glamorous experience.
 It might look like these characters or celebrities are always happy and having fun.
 In reality, substance use is risky and can lead to dangerous situations.
-Alcohol impacts the part of your brain that is responsible for decision making, which means you might be more likely to do something that you wouldn’t do if you were not drinking alcohol.
+Alcohol impacts the part of your brain that is responsible for decision-making, which means you might be more likely to do something that you wouldn’t do if you were not drinking alcohol.
 Research supports that your brain does not finish developing until your mid-20’s and drinking and drug use in your teenage years can impact your memory long-term.
 Further, research supports that drug and alcohol use at an early age is a major predictor of developing a substance use disorder later in life (NIDA).

 So what’s at risk if you drink alcohol or use substances before you are 21?

 - Hurting yourself or others